 We have a complete guide on where to stay in NYC, but if you’re looking for the best cheap hotels in the city, these are our top recommendations:

-- Pod 51 – A nice Midtown Manhattan accommodation with a refreshing rooftop garden
+- Pod 51 – A nice Midtown Manhattan accommodation with a refreshing rooftop garden.
+It’s one of the cheapest hotels in Manhattan.

 - Artel Hotel Times Square – This budget-friendly hotel is close to several main attractions